3.1. Introduction to Numerical Summaries: Notation and Terminology

 • A sample statistic, or simply a statistic, is any quantity we compute from observed data to describe the sample.

-• Often, a statistic is also used as an estimate for a corresponding “true” quantity that charaterizes the population.
-This population-level quantity is called the parameter.
+• Often, a statistic is also used as an estimate for a “true” quantity that charaterizes the population.
+This population-level quantity is called a parameter.

 Population Parameter